jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 record how many replicas the deployment has.
 Figure \ref{phpa_long_phpa_diagram}
 shows the experiment overview for the PHPA, while figure
 \ref{phpa_long_hpa_diagram} shows the experiment overview for the HPA.

+This experiment will run for 3 days and is designed to have the PHPA and HPA running in their own clusters.

 ![Predictive Horizontal Pod Autoscaler Experiment\label{phpa_long_phpa_diagram}][phpa_long_diagram_hpa_design]